yaron-E92/events/README.md

 var transport = new TCPEventTransport(
     listenPort: 9000,
     serializer: new JsonEventSerializer(),
-    eventAggregator: localAggregator,
     heartbeatInterval: TimeSpan.FromSeconds(15),
     authenticationToken: "shared-secret");
 ```

 - **Authentication:** Set `authenticationToken` to require peers to present the matching `AUTH` frame.
 - **Heartbeats:** Omit `heartbeatInterval` to use the 30s default.
-The timeout automatically scales to 90s.
+The timeout automatically scales to twice the provided interval.
 - **Outbox:** Events are durably staged in `<AppContext.BaseDirectory>/outbox.json` until acknowledged by a peer.
 - **Reconnection:** Exponential backoff starts at 1s and caps at 30s.
 Adjust `heartbeatInterval` to tune detection speed.

-#### Collapsed inbound session

-`PersistentInboundSession` now owns the accept loop, authentication flow, and inbound dispatch for every resilient connection. `PersistentSessionListener` wires this single inbound session into the transport so that server-side responsibilities are consolidated and duplicate listener/server logic has been removed.
+#### Persistent building blocks

+`PersistentPortListener` hosts the TCP listener, handles inbound authentication, and multiplexes `SessionFrame` traffic into `ResilientInboundConnection` instances.
+On the publishing side, `PersistentEventPublisher` uses the shared `SessionManager` to persist outbound envelopes and replay them through `ResilientCompositSessionConnection` objects whenever a peer reconnects.

 #### Canonical frame identifiers

 All frames use the same identifier contract: `SessionFrame.Id` is always a `Guid` supplied by the sender.
 The receiver echoes the identifier when issuing an `ACK`, which allows both sides to correlate inflight deliveries across reconnect attempts.

-#### Resilient client responsibilities

-`ResilientSessionClient` establishes the session token, persists the outbox, performs exponential backoff when sockets fail, forwards inbound frames to registered callbacks, and clears the outbox when ACKs arrive.
-Publishing code simply enqueues payloads—the client handles retries, replay, and heartbeat bookkeeping.

 See [docs/networking/resilient-tcp.md](docs/networking/resilient-tcp.md) for a deeper dive into the frame format, configuration options, and integration guidance.
 For an end-to-end walkthrough on wiring the transport into your application, check the [Implementation Guide](docs/implementation-guide.md).